Calling of The Bears - A traditional Cherokee (Tsalagi) Winter Solstice Ritual and Ceremony

 This event will take place at

-The Horse Shoe Farm near the 🐝 Bee Hives.
+The Horse Shoe Farm In The Sanctuary

-• Enter through the THSF main entrance off of S. Rugby Rd.
+Enter through the THSF main entrance off of S. Rugby Rd.

-• Make the first left onto the gravel road
+Keep going straight onto the gravel road

 What to bring:

-• Set an intention for yourself and the land - this is a sacred ceremony.
+Set an intention for yourself and the land - this is a sacred ceremony.

 Preparation: